Currently

 PATH 1997 Automated Vehicle Platoon Demo on I-15 San Diego

-This line of research aims to model shared vehicle systems at strategic and tactical levels.
-The objective is to obtain a simple model that establishes the existing trade-offs between the agency costs (i.e. vehicle fleet, stations, repositioning costs) and the user costs (i.e. access, wait and no service penalties).
+This research direction aims to model shared vehicle systems at strategic, tactical and operational levels.
+At the strategical level, the objective is to obtain a simple model that establishes the existing trade-offs between the agency costs (i.e. vehicle fleet, stations, repositioning costs) and the user costs (i.e. access, wait and no service penalties).
 This would allow optimizing the main strategic and tactic variables of the system (i.e. total number of vehicles, density of stations; size of each station, vehicle occupancy at each station after a complete rebalancing period, etc).
-Also, the model will be able to assess different system configurations, like free-floating versus station-based implementations.
-Alternatively, for given values of these variables (e.g. for actual designs) the model will allow evaluating the key performance indicators of the system and its costs.
+Also, the model will be able to assess different system configurations, like free-floating versus station-based or even mixed implementations.
+Alternatively, for given values of these decision variables (e.g. for actual designs) the model will return the key performance indicators and the costs of the system.
+The model is being applied to bike sharing systems (e.g. the Bicing system in Barcelona) and to car-sharing implementations.
+In both applications, the additional restrictions due to the use of an electrical fleet of vehicles are considered.

 bicing02ri6